-Encouraging activism in the fight against drug and alcohol abuse, A Forever Recovery sponsored the 135th Annual Session of the National Baptist Convention
+Encouraging activism toward confronting addiction, A Forever Recovery sponsored the 135th Annual Session of the National Baptist Convention

-At A Forever Recovery, we have made a commitment to promoting education on addiction, the many factors that may cause it, and the possible solutions to these problems, including effective substance abuse treatment programs at professional rehabilitation centers.
-As we fight for a safer and more positive world, encouraging community outreach and activism in standing against drugs and alcohol, the need for unity among those organizations that seek to empower our youth and preserve our nation’s future becomes more apparent than ever.
-We aim to be a part of building a more productive society today, and a source of light for a brighter tomorrow.
+At A Forever Recovery, we have made a commitment to promoting education on addiction.
+Also, we’re committed to finding possible solutions to these problems, including effective professional substance abuse treatment programs.
+Join us as we fight for a safer and more positive world.
+Let’s encourage community outreach and activism against drugs and alcohol.
+We will be a part of building a more productive society and be a source of light for a brighter tomorrow.

 Check out all three videos here: